nc6/nc6.github.com/posts/2013-10-16-the-game-of-hells.markdown

 answer (Game (Guess a)) (Guess b) = score a b
 ````

 A solution is effectively same as a guess, and a game consists of a picked solution.
 To set a game, we generate an list of random numbers between 0 and 9 using `randomRs`.
 We then remove duplicates from this list and take the first 4.
-Since Haskell is lazy by default, it will only generate enough elements necessary to provide our four non-dupicates.
+Since Haskell is lazy by default, it will only generate enough elements necessary to provide our four non-duplicates.
 Answering a guess is simply a case of scoring the guess against the solution.

 The guesser
 ===========